OBSERVABILITY PLATFORM

 create

 Creates one resource of the given type.
+For example:

-chronoctl monitors create -f FILE_NAME.yaml
+chronoctl RESOURCE create -f FILE_NAME.yaml

-Replace FILE_NAME with the name of the definition file you want to use.
+• FILE_NAME: The name of the definition file you want to use.

 delete

-To delete resources that require SysAdmin access, such as teams and accounts, you must authenticate as a user or service account that's a member of a team with SysAdmin access.
+• Authenticate as a user or service account that's a member of a team with SysAdmin access.

-chronoctl monitors delete SLUG
+chronoctl RESOURCE delete --help

 list

 Lists all resources of the given type.
+For example:

 read

-chronoctl monitors delete SLUG
+chronoctl RESOURCE read SLUG

 scaffold

 Outputs an example resource definition of the given type, including inline comments documenting its properties.
+For example:

-chronoctl recording-rules scaffold
+chronoctl RESOURCE scaffold

 update

 Updates a resource of the given type.
+For example:

-To update resources that require SysAdmin access, such as teams and accounts, you must authenticate as a user or service account that's a member of a team with SysAdmin access.
+• Authenticate as a user or service account that's a member of a team with SysAdmin access.

 Core commands